 - 1. For specific guidance on the above forms please refer to OP31 Policy for Consent to Examination or Treatment - 2.
 The forms when completed must be filed behind the corresponding PRF and sent to Management Information for filing - 3.
-Retention and Disposal: It is the responsibility of the Deputy Head of Management Information to ensure that: - LA5 forms are scanned as images with the appropriate PRF onto a centrally controlled server and automatically backed up every day through internal IT services. - The original copies are securely destroyed. - Electronic records which are stored for 25 years in the Management Information Department are reviewed after 25 years and securely destroyed if no longer required.
+Retention and Disposal: It is the responsibility of the Data Quality Manager and Senior Business Intelligence Developer to ensure that: - LA5 forms are scanned as images with the appropriate PRF onto a centrally controlled server and automatically backed up every day through internal IT services. - The original copies are securely destroyed. - Electronic records which are stored for 25 years in the Management Information Department are reviewed after 25 years and securely destroyed if no longer required.